 “If aliens sent a robot to explore Earth and this is all they saw, it is a very limited view,” says Garry.
 “But with Mars, Spirit spent a lot of time at Home Plate mainly because it was a very diverse spot.
 We go in there with these questions, and [the rovers give us] a little bit of information.”
 Scientists can then extrapolate, Garry explains, applying the knowledge the Rovers provide to similar images collected by the productive Mars orbiters.
 In this way, Spirit’s reach extended far beyond Mickey’s domain.

-See the gallery at right for more maps comparing the rovers' journeys to familiar landmarks.
+See the gallery above for more maps comparing the rovers' journeys to familiar landmarks.

 Heather Goss is an associate editor at Air & Space/Smithsonian.